greyatom-school/the-minerva-project/README.md

 ## Sprint 0: Prep Work

-### Overview
+**Overview**

 This is where it all begins!
 A hands-on introduction to all of the essential tools you'll need to build real, working websites.
-You'll learn what web developers actually do – the foundations you'll need for later courses.

-### Learning Outcomes
+Begin your first step in becoming a front end developer.
+Familiarize yourself with Basics of Web Development, HTML & CSS

+**Learning Outcomes**

 After this sprint, you will have an understanding of

-- How the worldwide web works?
+- How does web work?
+- What is web development?
-- What do web developers do?
+- What are the different web development roles?
-- What are the different roles in web development?
+- What are the different web technologies?
-- Role of HTML, CSS and JavaScript in web development?
+- What is the role of HTML & CSS in a web page?
-- Tools of the trade for a web developer
+- How to structure a page using HTML?
+- How to format/style a page using CSS?

+**Project:** Create a Personal Portfolio Page

+**Concept 1:** Introduction to web development

+**Associated topics**

+- How does web work?
+- What is web development?
+- Introduction to web technologies

+**Concept 2:** Introduction to HTML

+**Associated topics**
+- Intro to HTML
+- Text Data
-  - Command Line
+- HTML Links
-  - Git & GitHub
+- Head

-  - Agile Development (GitHub project board, Trello)
+**Concept 3:** Introduction to CSS

+**Associated topics**
+- What is CSS?
-  - StackOverflow
+- CSS Box Model

-### Prerequisites
-Before you start learning this concept, be sure you have loads of enthusiasm and curiosity :)

-### Concepts
-- Web 101
+- CSS Units
-- Web Development 101
-- Command-Line and Version Control

 <hr>

 ## Sprint 1: Foundations of Web Development